 Be honest and transparent:

 It’s important to be honest and transparent when speaking with the adjuster.
-Don’t exaggerate the extent of the damage or the value of your possessions, and don’t withhold any relevant information.
+However, don’t exaggerate the extent of the damage or the value of your possessions, and don’t withhold any relevant information.
 Being honest and transparent will help you build trust with the adjuster and may lead to a faster and more favorable resolution of your claim.

 What you should not say to a claims adjuster